How to Become a WordPress Developer in 2023

 First, what can you create as a WordPress developer?
 While it can virtually be anything related to the platform, basically, there are five main creations — themes, plugins, widgets, a whole WordPress site, and web applications.

 Finally, you need to know how to share and monetize your work.
 Since finding clients with higher-paying rates often requires a bright portfolio, you should start by sharing your work for free via the WordPress repository.
 Alternatively, you can also look for a freelance job via freelancing platforms like Upwork and PeoplePerHour.

 Besides, you also need to take care of the non-technical aspects, such as creating invoices and professional contracts.
-Luckily, there are multiple tools that can help you create digital invoices and contracts, such as Entire Contract Generator and Cashboard.
+Fortunately, tools like Entire Contract Generator and Cashboard can help you on your way to becoming a WordPress developer by creating digital invoices and contracts.